GetProjectsIdea/Create-School-Management-System-with-PHP-MySQL/README.md

 ## Other Related Information

-For Demo, and other details.
+For Demo, Demo login and other details.
 Follow our website